istio/istio/manifests/charts/UPDATING-CHARTS.md

 ## Step 1.
 Make changes in charts and values.yaml in `manifests` directory

 ## Step 2.
-Make corresponding values changes in [operator/data/profiles/default.yaml](../operator/data/profiles/default.yaml)
+Make corresponding values changes in [manifests/profiles/default.yaml](../profiles/default.yaml)

-The values.yaml in `manifests` are only used for direct Helm based installations, which is being deprecated.
+The values.yaml in `manifests` are used for direct Helm based installations.
-If any values.yaml changes are being made, the same changes must be made in the `operator/data/profiles/default.yaml` file, which must be in sync with the Helm values in `manifests`.
+If any values.yaml changes are being made, the same changes must be made in the `manifests/profiles/default.yaml` file, which must be in sync with the Helm values in `manifests`.

 ## Step 3.
 Update the validation schema